|ProWritingAid Review Summary|

 Apart from desktop apps (for both PC and Mac) that help you to edit your Scrivener, Open Office and documents in other formats, ProWritingAid also has a Google docs plugin that’s helpful if you’re like me (using Google docs for content creation).

-Here’s a brief idea of what ProWritingAid does that you can take benefit of:
+Before diving deep into our ProWritingIAid review for 2021, here’s a brief idea of what ProWritingAid does that you can take benefit of:

 - Helps in error-free writing – Spots grammar and punctuation errors, spelling mistakes and suggests better words.